 - Know what folder contains the WordPress website

-Even if you don’t know a few things, don’t worry, I’m going to explain everything in the next step.
-Let’s just start the backup process to take the first backup of your WordPress website.
+Even if you don’t know a few things, don’t worry; I will explain everything in the next step.
+Let’s start the backup process to take the first backup of your WordPress website.

-Now, as you have everything ready to start the backup, we divide the process into two parts.
+As you have everything ready to start the backup, we divide the process into three parts.

-Part one explains how to take a manual backup of WordPress core files and media files using cPanel.
+- Part one explains how to back up WordPress core and media files using cPanel manually.

 Let’s get started with Part One.
 I’m excited!
 Are you, either?